Stochastic Perron for stochastic target games

 \section{Appendix}

-\subsection{Proof of Proposition~\ref{prop:Upnemty}}
+\subsection{Proof of Proposition~\texorpdfstring{ \ref{prop:Upnemty}}{2.1}}

 We carry out the proof in two steps.
-First under Assumptions~\ref{ass: def hat u + regu} and \ref{ass: regu muY_hatu} , we will show that there exists a classical solution to \eqref{HJB equation}.
-Next, we will show that, if we additionally have Assumption~\ref{Assump: drift_and_volatility}, then every classical super-solution is a stochastic super-solution, which implies in particular that $\Uc^+$ is not empty. \\ \textbf{Step 1.
-Existence of a classical super-solution to \eqref{HJB equation}.}\\ \textbf{\emph{1-A.}} In this step we will assume that $\mu_{Y}^{\hat u}$ is non-decreasing in its $y$-variable.
-Letting $\phi(t,x)=-e^{\lambda t}$ we have that
+First under Assumptions~\ref{ass: def hat u + regu} and \ref{ass: regu muY_hatu}, we will show that there exists a classical solution to~\eqref{HJB equation}.
+Next, we will show that if we additionally have Assumption~\ref{Assump: drift_and_volatility}, then every classical super-solution is a stochastic super-solution, which implies in particular that $\Uc^+$ is not empty.